This is A PREVIEW for NEST 3.0 and NOT an OFFICIAL RELEASE! Some functionality may not be available and information may be incomplete!

 If you have any comments or suggestions, please share them on our Mailing List.

 Want to contribute code?
-Visit out our Developer Space to get started!
+Visit out our Contributing pages to get started!

 Interested in creating or editing documentation?
 Check out our Documentation workflows.

 For more info about our larger community and the history of NEST check out the NEST Initiative website

 NEST development has been supported by many organisations, programs, and individuals since 1993.
 The following list of support received is therefore necessarily incomplete.

 This project has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement: